spring-io/initializr/README.md

 reminder to be explicit, the deployment will fail in production without the `-n`.
 It is needed to select the route because there is a manifest that defaults it to `start-development`.

-If you are deploying the "legacy" service for STS in production:

-    $ cf push start-legacy -p start.jar -n start-legacy